 7. JK/SK PICK-UP

 Kindergarten students are required to be picked up directly by a parent or caregiver (special permission can be granted to an older sibling as well).
-In the fall, Kindergarten students will have outdoor afternoon recess starting at 3:10 pm.
-If you are concerned about traffic and need to pick your child up by car, you can park near the school and pick your child up in the school playground when the bell rings at 3:30.
+If you are concerned about traffic and need to pick your child up by car, you can park near the school and pick your child up in the school playground when the bell rings at 3:35.

 THE REAL PENALTY FOR NOT OBEYING TRAFFIC REGULATIONS IS THAT YOU MAY JEOPARDIZE THE SAFETY OF CHILDREN AND OTHER ROAD USERS.
 BE THE RESPECTED ROLE MODEL YOU WANT YOUR CHILD TO LEARN FROM.